 An MFB responder that discards or abandons the MFB estimates computed in response to an MRQ may indicate that it has done so by setting the VHT-MCS to 15 and NUM_STS to 7 in the MFB subfield in the next frame addressed to the MFB requester that includes the VHT variant HT Control field.
 The value of the MFSI is set to the value of the MSI/STBC subfield of the frame that contains an MRQ for which the computation was abandoned, regardless of whether the MSI/STBC subfield contains an MSI or a Compressed MSI and STBC Indication subfields.

-NOTE—The MFB requester can advertise the maximum number of spatial streams that it can transmit in its Supported VHT-MCS and NSS Set in the VHT Capabilities element.

 The STA receiving MFB may use the received MFB to compute the appropriate VHT-MCS, SNR, and NUM_STS.

-NOTE—An MFB responder that receives a VHT MU PPDU can compute the interference level from the VHT-LTF field.
-In this case the value in the SNR subfield indicates the averaged signal to interference and noise ratio (SINR).

 …